exonum/exonum-doc/src/architecture/services.md

 and issuance transactions.

 Exonum persists blockchain state in a global key-value storage implemented using [LevelDB][leveldb].
-Each service needs to define a set of data collections, in which the service persists the service-specific data;
+Each service needs to define a set of data collections (*tables*), in which the service persists the service-specific data;
-these collections abstract away the need for the service to deal with the blockchain key-value storage directly.
+these tables abstract away the need for the service to deal with the blockchain key-value storage directly.
 The built-in collections supported by Exonum are maps and append-only lists (`MapTable` and `ListTable`, respectively).